-Join Mike Meyers for an in-depth discussion in this video Other video connections, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Other video connections, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - The clash of computers into the world of television…and video has created kind of a witch's brew of connections.…There are certain connections which have traditionally…only been used in video connections…and I mean with cameras, old school analog stuff,…and there are conenctions that have been…traditionally only for computers.…However, today we've got…original dedicated, we have computer only,…and we have a few connections that really blend…both of those worlds together.…So, in this episode, what I want to do…is kind of give you a march through of those types…of connectors.…